 If the authentication profile specifies SASL PLAIN authentication, a separate connection for each authentication setting is required.

-The MQTT transport mapping for version 3.1.1 does only support the connection property ClientID using a KeyValuePair.
+The MQTT transport mapping for version 3.1.1 only supports the connection property ClientID using a KeyValuePair.
 Any other configured setting in the connection properties shall be silently discarded.

 MQTT version 5.0 allows Publishers and Subscribers to provide MQTT connection properties as part of opening the connection.